-- Must Follow Business Plan: Although singular businesses often become franchises because of a tried, tested and proven business plan, the downside of a coffee franchise can have to follow a specific plan set out by the franchisor.
-That often means ensuring you are using the corporate logo in a precise manner, picking a location that the Head Office agrees with and adhering to the decor picked out by the franchisor.
+- Must-Follow Business Plan: Although singular businesses often become franchises because of a tried, tested, and proven business plan, the downside of a coffee franchise can have to follow a specific plan set out by the franchisor.
+That often means ensuring you are using the corporate logo in a precise manner, picking a location that the Head Office agrees with, and adhering to the decor picked out by the franchisor.
 If you are sure you want to invest in a coffee franchise, make sure you are in agreement with the franchisor’s business plan.
-The price you pay for a business that works from day one is some of your creative license.
+The price you pay for a business that works from day one is some of your creative licenses.

 - Capital Intensive Investment: In general, opening a coffee business is a pricey investment.
 Initial set-up costs may include the cost of leasing a retail space (you may pay a premium for a space with a great location), purchasing necessary equipment (including espresso and coffee machines, refrigerators and freezers, sinks, chairs, tables, drink cups) and obtaining any governmental licensing for opening up a food-related business.
 The franchise fee may or may not include some of these components.
 Sometimes franchises will give you discounts on equipment, since they have bulk purchasing power, and help you negotiate a leasing agreement.
 However, they may also require you to pay royalties on your earnings, or charge a fairly hefty franchise fee in exchange for all the benefits of the franchise – training, support, marketing, etc.

 Although coffee shops are the dominant type of coffee franchise, there are a variety of different types of franchises available, including: